Brisbane (Year 1)

 Computing

 Computing will continue to be taught across the curriculum to enrich the children's learning in Maths and English and to develop their computing skills.
-Specific skills we will learn will be to log on, log off and save documents independently in the right place.
-We will continue to concentrate on using the internet safely.
+This term will be all about using increasing independence to access and navigate simple computer programs.

 Art